lakeplacid/cloudnative/tutorial_bff.md

 ## Running a BFF project
 {: #running-bff}

-You can run the application locally on your host system if you install the necessary build tools, or by using the available container support in the {site.data.keyword.dev_cli_notm}}.
+You can run the application locally on your host system if you install the necessary build tools, or by using the available container support in the {{site.data.keyword.dev_cli_notm}}.

 ### Using the Bluemix Plugin